-Ok, this is a bit little weird.
-I am for the first time publishing a retroactive post, one coming hot on the heels of a piece where I declare an end to writing this blog.
-I hope the reasons for doing this will soon become clear if they have not already from the title, and allow me to reassure you that this will indeed be the last.
+This feels a bit strange, but I am for the first time publishing a retroactive post, one coming on the heels of a piece where I declare an end to writing this blog.
 In the wake of my decision to stop writing Disphotic last week quite a few people commented on the blog’s demise by remarking how urgently the photography world needs critical voices.
 I fully agree, but those voices need to belong to someone, and I feel I have more than said my bit.
 While I didn’t mention it in my piece last week another reason for abandoning Disphotic was the fear that in time that it too would become part of the detestable canon of voices on photography.
 Other writers, younger and older, with different ideas and experiences, need to take up the baton which I’ve dropped.
 Disphotic’s end can be seen, in a way, as a making room for them.

 To that end, what I’ve assembled here is a very brief guide on how to be a photography writer.
 By that I do not mean someone who writes technical reviews about the latest camera, or rehashes the official line on the latest book or exhibition, these are technicians and hacks.
 What I mean by a writer is someone who through the medium of words sets out to be a thorn in the side of everything and everyone that is wrong with contemporary photography, and in doing so to illuminate and explore it with and for other people.
 On the off chance that someone reading this might desire to do this, here are a few suggestions for going about it: